 Nvidia's Bold Comments Send Quantum Stocks Tumbling!
-Is the Future Bleaker Than We Thought? - YaNoticias
+Is the Future Bleaker Than We Thought? - YANoticias

 – **Hybrid Computing Models**: Companies are exploring hybrid solutions that integrate classical and quantum computing to leverage the strengths of both paradigms for better performance in specific applications.

-– **Deployment of Quantum Applications**: Real-world applications of quantum computing, such as optimization problems in supply chain logistics and advancements in pharmaceuticals, are becoming more frequent as companies like D-Wave push the envelope.
+– **Deployment of Quantum Applications**: Real-world applications of quantum computing, such as optimisation problems in supply chain logistics and advancements in pharmaceuticals, are becoming more frequent as companies like D-Wave push the envelope.

 ### Pros and Cons of Quantum Computing